bxe5056/email-to-pdf-converter/README.md

       will be placed alongside the email File.
     -s, --page-size
-      Set wkhtmltopdf paper size to: A4, Letter, etc. (default A4)
+      Set wkhtmltopdf paper size to: A4, Letter, etc. (default A4) This value is ignored if page-height or page-width are used
       Default: A4
+    -ph, --page-height
+      Set wkhtmltopdf page height to a Real-Unit Number -pw, --page-width
+      Set wkhtmltopdf page width to a Real-Unit Number -mt, --margin-top
+      Set wkhtmltopdf top margin to a Real-Unit Number -mb, --margin-bottom
+      Set wkhtmltopdf bottom margin to a Real-Unit Number -ml, --margin-left
+      Set wkhtmltopdf left margin to a Real-Unit Number -mr, --margin-right
-    -p, --proxy
+      Set wkhtmltopdf right margin to a Real-Unit Number -p, --proxy
       Proxy (e.g. "http://10.64.1.74:81").
 If "auto" is supplied the default system proxy will be used.